Vancouver’s James Ellingson

 You can read about Ross Ulbricht’s trial here.
 Ulbricht and the drug traffickers who were vendors on the Silk Road Tor website, trafficked significant volumes of illegal drugs and other illegal services worldwide, including fentanyl.

 No actual murder?

 It seems likely that Ulbricht was played and the person who blackmailed him was the same person who offered to help kill the blackmailer, and ergo, the murder didn’t actually take place.
 And that person, it would appear from theories, may be Redandwhite.

 But that theory is unlikely to be true because this would have been a substantial set of facts that Ulbricht could have introduced at his trial to mitigate the factual matrix in respect of the allegations that he was a murderer.
 Inter alia, Ulbricht would have known if the communications came from the same IP address and same device.
 So would the FBI in their investigation.
 And so would the digital currency exchange in Vancouver that provided the Bitcoin exchange services for both ends of the deal, eg., to the blackmailer and the hit man.
 Ulbright did not introduce any technical evidence at his trial in respect of IP addresses or Bitcoin wallet intersections or Bitcoin account holders, to show that the blackmailer and the hitman were one and the same person and that no one was at risk of being murdered.

-In Vancouver, no evidence was introduced at the extradition hearing of Ellingson as to the location of the $2 million that passed through Ellingson’s two Bitcoin wallets for the alleged drug trafficking.
+In Vancouver, no evidence was introduced at the extradition hearing of Ellingson as to the receipt, conversion and such of the $2 million that allegedly passed through Ellingson’s Bitcoin wallets at the digital currency exchanges for the alleged drug trafficking activities.